 Gökhan S. Hotamisligil, J.S.
-Simmons Professor of Genetics and Metabolism and chair, Department of Genetics and Complex Diseases, joined Chan and Dean Frenk in discussion with the audience.
+Simmons Professor of Genetics and Metabolism and chair, Department of Molecular Metabolism, joined Chan and Dean Frenk in discussion with the audience.
 Hotamisligil agreed that Chan’s message is important for the HSPH community.
 “We don’t often get to hear this perspective from the private sector.
 The commercialization of products is simply not part of our thinking,” he said.
 Hotamisligil echoed Chan’s sentiment that the School is a wonderful place of discovery, producing tools that will have the biggest impact on the lives of people.

 After receiving BS and MS degrees in engineering from UCLA, Chan went on to earn a Master of Science degree in medical radiological physics and a ScD degree in radiation biology from HSPH.
 Instead of following a more traditional public health track, Chan then co-founded Morningside, which has a global range of investments in media, life sciences, and education and a strong commitment to social responsibility through philanthropic contributions and support of scientific research.